Alberto exits, but more scattered heavy storms develop this week

-Alberto’s remnants move into Tennessee from North Alabama Tuesday evening ending the widespread rain that soaked the western half of the region.
-Some leftover showers may stick around tonight under a cloudy sky, and more tropical downpours develop in the days ahead in the soupy, tropical air mass left in Alberto’s wake.
+Alberto is moving away from North Alabama tonight; however, some leftover showers may stick around tonight under a cloudy sky, and more tropical downpours develop in the days ahead in the soupy, tropical air mass left in Alberto’s wake.

 Expect more ‘scattered’ storms on Wednesday: the kind that develop here and there soaking some neighborhoods while leaving others hot and dry with no rain at all.
 Any storms that develop will have a load of moisture to work with, so some big-time downpours could produce more than 1-2” of rainfall in less than one hour!
 We’ll get more of the same on Thursday, but Friday brings a better chance of more widespread, intense summertime storms.